rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-22.md

 another blockchain.

-This month we are changing the format of the "Project Updates" section to reduce the manual work of generating the newsletter.
+This month we are changing the format of the "Project Updates" section to reduce the manual work of building the newsletter.
 The change will also also result in including more Rust blockchains.

 <!--